Chicago, IL Medical Malpractice Lawyers

 Medical malpractice occurs when the negligent acts of a doctor, nurse or other licensed medical professional result in an injury to or death of a patient.
 In order to successfully pursue a medical malpractice case, it first must be established that the doctor “deviated from the standard of care.”
 In other words, it must be established that the doctor failed to act as a reasonable physician would in the medical community.

-Establishing a medical error for Illinois cases
+Establishing a medical error for Illinois cases against physicians and hospitals

 Just how a physician should have acted is an issue of great debate in most medical negligence cases.
 In an attempt to refine what the specific error was in a particular case, the Illinois Legislature has passed 735 ILCS 5/2-622 in the Illinois Code of Civil Procedure.
 Referred to by my judges and lawyers as a 2-622 affidavit, every medical malpractice lawsuit initiated in Illinois courts must be accompanied by an affidavit signed by the attorney filing the lawsuit and written report, prepared by a licensed physician.